 Develop good hygiene habits.

-As always, you should practice good hygiene, but you can also adopt new habits to help prevent the spread of germs:
+You should practice good hygiene year-round, but you can also adopt new habits to help prevent the spread of germs:

 - Wash your hands.
 You should wash frequently with water and soap for at least 20 seconds.